SAP-archive/devops-docker-xs-cli/README.md

 # XS Command-Line Client Dockerfile
 ## Description
 To bring an SAP HANA XS Advanced application to an SAP HANA Server, deploy the application with the XS command-line tool.
 With this Dockerfile, you can wrap the XS command-line client and run the resulting image with the Jenkins pipeline library of [project "Piper"][piper].
+For convenience, this image also includes the [MTA Build tool](https://github.com/SAP/cloud-mta-build-tool) to avoid using a different image in a typical integration pipeline.

 ## Requirements
 * General requirements can be found in the [repository readme][general]